Pervolarakis/Eurytus-Coding/README.md

 ```

-Finaly, in order to start the services you can either use:
+Finally, in order to start the services you can either use:

 ```bash
 kubectl apply -f file-name.yaml